Enterprise skills + self discovery + social impact

 Are you an innovative educator looking to find creative, hands on opportunities for your students to gain transferrable enterprise skills while being responsible global citizens and giving back to their community?
 Who could say no to that?!

-Youth for Causes is a seven month immersion into the world of social enterprise, where teams of students in Years 9 -11 from across Victoria have the opportunity to get an enterprise idea off the ground for a social or environmental cause they care about.
+Youth for Causes is a six month immersion into the world of social enterprise, where teams of students in Years 9 -11 from across Victoria have the opportunity to get an enterprise idea off the ground for a social or environmental cause they care about.

 Participants will be exposed to a range of innovative social enterprises and receive enterprise training, mentoring, networking opportunities, and up to $1,000 seed funding to bring their ideas to life.